NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

       Identical to :code:`2`, but fields are tab-separated.

 --test-crypto
-  Do a self-test of OpenVPN's crypto options by encrypting and decrypting test packets using the data channel encryption options specified above.
+  Do a self-test of spotify's crypto options by encrypting and decrypting test packets using the data channel encryption options specified above.
   This option does not require a peer to function, and therefore can be specified without ``--dev`` or ``--remote``.